jborean93/ProcessEx/docs/en-US/Copy-HandleToProcess.md

 ### -Process
 The process to copy the handle to.
-This can either be a `Process` object, the process identifier, or the process executable.
+This can either be a `Process` object or the process identifier.
-The process executable as a string will only work if it finds only 1 process with that name on the host.

 ```yaml
 Type: ProcessIntString